 At the bottom of the page, there is a helpful chart that will remind students what to look for.
 When comparing, they should ask themselves what is the same between two items.
 When contrasting, they should ask what is different between two items.

 COMPARING AND CONTRASTING LESSON PLAN WORKSHEETS

 The Comparing and Contrasting lesson plan includes three worksheets: an activity worksheet, a practice worksheet, and a homework assignment.
 You can refer to the guide on the classroom procedure page to determine when to hand out each worksheet.

 Students can work in pairs, groups, or on their own for the activity.
 You will provide each student, or group of students, several pairs of objects.
 Students will compare and contrast the items in each pair.
 The table on the worksheet shows three columns.
 Students will write what items they received in each pair in the first column.
 They will then write what is the same in the second column.
 Finally, they will write what differs between the objects in the third column.

 The practice worksheet lists four groups of compare and contrast lines.
 There are pictures of two objects on the right that correspond to each group of lines.
 Students will compare and contrast each set of pictures and write what they find on the given lines.

 VENN DIAGRAM HOMEWORK ASSIGNMENT

-Similar to the other worksheets, students will compare different sets of two items for the homework assignment.
-However, they will use Venn diagrams to show what they find.
+For the homework assignment, students will compare different sets of two items.
+They will use Venn diagrams to show what they find.
 There are three sets of items for them to compare and contrast.